ychding11/ychding11.github.io/_posts/2015-03-13-Cache-and-Memory-Optimization.md

 ## cache and memory in pbrt book

 This topic is listed in pbrt<sup>1065</sup>.
+It introduces concepts like *cache coherence*, *memory barrier* and *MESI coherence protocal* in book <sup>1076</sup>.
+In this charpter it also gives bad examples causing performance penalty<sup>1077</sup>.
 The following lists useful materials mentioned in book.

 - [What Every Programmer Should Know About Memory](https://people.freebsd.org/~lstewart/articles/cpumemory.pdf)
 - Article by Drepper, [link](https://lwn.net/Articles/255364/)